artkonekt/concord/docs/boxes.md

 ## Parts To Be Included In Boxes

-- Boxes **should only** define entities, migrations that "glue" module parts together.
+- Boxes **should only** define models, migrations that "glue" module parts together.
-- Boxes **may gather and publish** entities and migrations from underlying modules.
+- Boxes **may gather and publish** models and migrations from underlying modules.
 - Boxes **should not** define new repositories but **may extend** existing ones.
 - Boxes **are expected to** define views, routes, resources, controllers, listeners, event bindings, request types.
 - Boxes **should** bind repository interfaces to implementations.